 INDIANA

 Preschool vision screening Yes No

-School-age vision (Va) NI.
+School-age vision screening Yes No

 The information above was compiled based on information available at the time of publication.
 State policies can change often - reference the most current published state legislative code and/or public health rules available.